grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 3. In languages that support single inheritance only, deriving from `Recipient` class uses up the only inheritance slot, constraining our design.
 4. We must make sure to mark all the methods of `Recipient` class as `virtual` to enable overriding them by subclasses. otherwise, we won't have full composability.
 Subclasses will not be able to redefine all of the `Recipient` behaviors, so they will be very constrained in what they can do.

 As you see, there are some difficulties using classes as "slots for composability", even if composition is technically possible this way.
-Interfaces are far better, just because they do not have the above disadvantages:
+Interfaces are far better, just because they do not have the above disadvantages.

-It is decided then, If a sender wants to be composable with different recipients, it has to accept a reference to a recipient in form of interface reference.
+It is decided then that if a sender wants to be composable with different recipients, it has to accept a reference to a recipient in a form of interface reference.
 We can say that, by being lightweight and behaviorless, **interfaces can be treated as "slots" or "sockets" for plugging in different objects**.

 As a matter of fact, on UML diagrams, one way to depict a a class implementing an interface is by drawing it with a plug.
 Thus, it seems that the "interface as slot for pluggability" concept is not so unusual.